 - Diabetes

-You can prevent gum disease with regular checkups and dentist appointments.
-Visiting the dentist more often and brushing and flossing teeth twice a day can combat gum disease and improve overall tooth and gum health.
-But if gingivitis or periodontitis gets worse, there are treatment options that can prevent further infection and help heal teeth and gums.
+You can prevent gum disease with regular checkups and dental appointments.
+Visiting our dentist more often and brushing and flossing teeth twice a day can combat gum disease and improve overall tooth and gum health.

 Gum Disease Treatment in Northeast Philadelphia, PA